Clifford Luyk: Coaching career

 Following his 1978 retirement as a player, Luyk became a basketball coach.
 From 1978 to 1981, he coached the Real Madrid junior team, and never lost a game.
 After that, he worked as a Real Madrid assistant coach, under head coach Lolo Sainz, for six seasons, from 1983 to 1989, and for another season under head coach George Karl, from 1989 to 1990.
 He returned to Real Madrid as head coach, from 1991 to 1994, and won two Spanish League championships, a FIBA Saporta Cup and a Spanish King's Cup.
 Coached by Luyk, Real Madrid lost to Limoges CSP in the 1993 EuroLeague Final Four.
 He again served as Real Madrid's head coach during the 1998–99 season, and has been a technical adviser to the club since 2009.

-Family
+Personal life

 Luyk married Paquita Torres Pérez, a former Miss Spain (1966) and Miss Europe (1967), in 1970.
 Luyk and Torres had three children, one of whom, Sergio Luyk, played college basketball for St. John's University's Red Storm, and later played professionally for Real Madrid and other Spanish top level teams.
-Sergio died at 36, after a hard fight against Cancer.
+Sergio died at 36, after a hard fight against cancer.
 Their daughter, Estefanía Luyk, is a professional model.